 Pollution – From adolescence through adulthood the average person is continually exposed to a variety of toxic metal sources such as cigarette smoke (cadmium), hair dyes (lead), hydrogenated oils (nickel), anti-perspirants (aluminum), dental amalgams (mercury and cadmium), copper and aluminum cookware and lead-based cosmetics.
 These are just a few of the hundreds of sources which can contribute to nutrient imbalances and adverse metabolic effects.

 Nutritional Supplements – Taking incorrect supplements or improper amounts of supplements can produce many vitamin and mineral excesses and/or deficiencies, contributing to an overall biochemical imbalance.

 Inherited Patterns – A predisposition toward certain mineral imbalances, deficiencies and excesses can be inherited from parents.

-We do need an initial appointment first so that we can get a detailed health history and get to know you (we cannot legally run tests on people who are not our patients) but also we can customize the tests that would be the most beneficial for you as there are a few different panels available.
+We generally recommend an initial appointment first so that we can get a detailed health history and get to know you and also we can customize the tests that would be the most beneficial for you as there are a few different panels available.
 Depending on your concerns and goals, the tests that are best for you may be different than some other patients.

 Furthermore, a big part of the initial consultation focuses on eating habits and food education so that you know not just what foods are best but also how to combine them and time meals properly.
 This is essential because food is the foundation to everything that we do and needs to be used in conjunction with the minerals that show up on the hair analysis.
 We also look at the reasons why patients develop imbalances in the hair analysis in the first place and work on not just fixing what comes up on the test but also healing your whole system to prevent these and future issues and optimize your overall health.
 This process of looking at the whole body guarantees the most success and the quickest results with your program.